 There is a general opinion that all fire is bad, the causes of the fires are human and mostly intentional, and that, since these behaviors are educable and punishable, they are therefore avoidable; problem solved.
 This vision is reinforced by the generally simplistic use made of the magnificent statistics available, which should always be interpreted according to the geographical areas defined by the competent Ministry.
 Mixing and adding the data of the different realities, generates mathematically correct results, but that do not correspond to any of them.

-On the other hand, it is necessary to have an impact on showing the motivations, which are far from being the ones that are usually argued, such as “urban interests”, “timber market” or similar, authentic “black swans”, phenomena of very low incidence but of very high impact, not at all generalizable.
-Almost 70% of so-called intended fires come from agricultural burns and pasture regeneration.
-The fact of including in "intentional" this motivation criminalizes and falsifies reality, transferring a vision in which there seem to be many people with interest and intention to burn the mountain.
-Calling this motivation by name and managing that reality, the intended fires would remain in percentages close to 20%.
-We therefore have a major problem of clash between the current general prohibition and the use of fire in rural areas, a tool to which we have attributed the undeniable damages of the forest fire, without obviously being the same.
+On the other hand, it is necessary to focus on showing the motivations, which are far from being those that are usually argued, such as "urban interests", "wood market" or similar, authentic "black swans", phenomena of very low incidence but of very high impact, not generalizable at all.
+Almost 70% of the so-called intentional fires come from agricultural burning and the regeneration of pastures.
+The fact of including this motivation as “intentional” criminalizes and falsifies reality, transferring a vision in which there seem to be many people with an interest and intention to burn the forest.
+Calling this motivation by its name and managing that reality, arson would be in percentages close to 20%.
+We therefore have a main problem of the clash between the current generalist prohibition and the use of fire in rural areas, a tool to which we have attributed the undeniable damage of the forest fire, without being obviously the same.

-Translating this is essential for society, once the real problem is understood, to generate effective and realistic fire management policies, to add to the current prevention and extinction of forest fires.
-To continue in the simple "fight against fire" is like wanting to fight the rain for summer storms; It doesn't seem very smart.
+Transferring this is essential for society, once the real problem is understood, to generate effective and realistic fire management policies, to be added to the current ones for prevention and extinction of forest fires.
+Going on in the simple "fire fighting" is like wanting to fight the rain for summer storms; it doesn't seem very smart.

 To learn more:

-"Forest fires in the education system: 10 fundamental ideas as a necessary conceptual basis."
+"Forest fires in the educational system: 10 fundamental ideas as a necessary conceptual basis."

-Today's society is more urban than it has ever been.
+Today's society is more urban than it has ever been before.
 This reality greatly affects the social perception of the forest in general and the management of forest fires in particular.
-The image is that of a large flame front that destroys everything, not knowing that the impact of each fire on the vegetation, its "severity", is very variable, affecting in various ways grass, scrub and woodland, according to its "intensity " This point of view is equally distant from the consequences on the population, the prevention and extinction devices and those who work in them.
+The image is that of a large flame front that devastates everything, not knowing that the impact of each fire on the vegetation, its "severity", is highly variable, affecting grass, shrubland and trees in various ways, according to its "intensity ”.
+This point of view is equally distant with respect to the consequences on the population, the prevention and extinction devices and those who work in them.